-Your WordPress database contains all of your site's information - so naturally, if it goes down, it can be a very stressful experience.
+Your WordPress database contains all of your site's information - so naturally, if it goes down, it is a very stressful experience.

 And unless you have a working WordPress backup to restore from, fixing the error as soon as possible is very important.
 Until you do, your site will be dropping search rankings and losing valuable traffic.

-However - there is a way to fix a WordPress database and get everything going again.
+Fortunately, there is an easy way to fix a WordPress database and get everything going again.

 In this article, I'll explain to you how to repair your database using WordPress's inbuilt repair function.
 I'll also explore some of the possible reasons your database got corrupted in the first place.

 But now, I'll walk you through 6 simple steps to manually repair WordPress database:

 Step 1: Backup your WordPress database